Where (and When) to Ride Your Bike in Tucson

 At Epic Cafe on Fourth Avenue, there’s a great bike corral for your parking needs, but if you’d like to take a trip north from there, the Fourth Avenue/Fontana route takes riders to the Amphi neighborhood via a journey complete with public art, bike crossings and a great tour of Tucson houses.

-It’s not really a “ride” per se, but Cyclovia makes this list due to its status as a love letter to a car-free existence in Tucson.
-Held twice a year in different locations, city streets are closed, booths are manned, beer gardens are grown, and pedestrians and bicyclists get a space to themselves for a day.
+It’s not really a “ride” per se, but Cyclovia Tucson is a love letter to a car-free existence in Tucson.
+It's a community event, held twice a year in different locations.
+City streets are closed so bicycles can ride along a car-free route.
+B, booths are manned, beer gardens are grown, and pedestrians and bicyclists get a space to themselves for a day.
 It’s just a lot of fun.

 Definitely not for everyone, the ride up Catalina Highway is a workout for even world-class bicyclists.
 And don’t be surprised to see one (or a pack) of them fly by you a few miles outside of Le Buzz, the coffee shop on Tanque Verde that acts as a meetup space for the riding community.
 They might actually be heading out on the full 26-mile ride up to the top of Mt.
 Lemmon, gaining nearly 6,000 feet in elevation in the process.
 Again, it’s not for everyone, but it is a great gift to have this ride available and right outside of the city.